Tangerine vs EQ Bank Comparison 2025

 Tangerine vs EQ Bank: Fees and Account Charges

-Both Tangerine and EQ Bank have built their brands on cutting fees to the bone.
+Both Tangerine and EQ Bank have built their brands on low fees.
 You won’t find any Big Bank account fees here.
-Both Tangerine and EQ have slashed the business expenses associated with branch locations, and pass those savings on to their customers.
+Both Tangerine and EQ have slashed the business expenses associated with branch locations, and have passed those savings on to customers.

-While the Tangerine vs EQ bank fee battle is a close one, the edge again goes to EQ, as Tangerine charges an odd inactivity fee that probably won’t apply to many people – but nonetheless looks like a bit of a cash grab.
-Both companies offer complete freedom from monthly account fees, free unlimited Electronic Fund and Interac Money transfers, as well as free bill payments.
+While the Tangerine vs EQ bank fee battle is a close one, the edge again goes to EQ, as Tangerine charges an odd inactivity fee as well as a NSF fee, neither of which will probably apply to many people – but looks like a bit of a cash grab.
+Both companies have zero monthly account fees, free unlimited Electronic Fund and Interac Money transfers, as well as free bill payments.

 EQ BankTangerine